 After Confetti I went agency side, joining PH2 Ltd. There I branched out, working on both web and print projects, mainly for the property industry.
 During the 2008 financial crisis I kept my head above water on various freelance projects before contracting at leading cancer charity CLIC Sargent.

 After seeing the job ad for a digital designer at Virgin Trains, I jumped at the opportunity to be part of their small but dynamic brand and marketing team.
-After seven exciting years it's time for change and I'm back in the world of freelance.
+After seven exciting years I made the move back to freelance.

 Keeping up with the incredible pace of development in the design world has been both a challenge and a joy.
 I've kept my skills up to date with short training courses along the way, but much of my learning has been hands on through day-to-day experience.